 How to Fix Outlook Error 0x80040119: 6 Proven Methods

 Outlook error 0x80040119 usually means the PST or OST data file backing your IMAP account is corrupted, and the fix is almost always the Inbox Repair Tool (scanpst.exe) shipped with Microsoft Office.
-We tested six repair methods on Outlook 2019 and Outlook 365 running on Windows 10 and Windows 11, and the order below reflects what actually stopped the error during our testing.
+The six repair methods below apply to Outlook 2019 and Outlook 365 on Windows 10 and Windows 11, and the order reflects what actually stops the error most often.
 Start with the cheapest fix and escalate only when it fails.

 - Outlook error 0x80040119 blocks IMAP send/receive in Outlook 2019, 2021, and Microsoft 365 on Windows 10 and 11.

-- Running scanpst.exe once against the PST file cleared the error on most of the Outlook profiles we tested.
+- Running scanpst.exe once against the PST file clears the error on most affected Outlook profiles.

 - The Inbox Repair Tool ships with every Office install and lives in

-C:\Program Files\Microsoft Office\root\Office16\scanpst.exefor Office 2016 through 365. - Microsoft caps Outlook PST files at 50 GB by default, and files above roughly 20 GB are the single biggest trigger for 0x80040119 we see.
+C:\Program Files\Microsoft Office\root\Office16\scanpst.exefor Office 2016 through 365. - Microsoft caps Outlook PST files at 50 GB by default, and files above roughly 20 GB are the single biggest trigger for 0x80040119.

 - Creating a fresh Outlook profile takes about 4 minutes and resolves the error whenever scanpst, account repair, and Office repair have all failed.